Hri7566/mpp-client-net/README.md

-# mppclone-client
+# mpp-client-net

-This module is a fork of the [MPP client](https://github.com/brandon-lockby/mpp-client) with token-based authentication.
-This module is only meant for [MPPClone](https://mppclone.com), but it will work on any MPP site that uses token-based authentication in the same way as MPPClone.
+This module is a fork of the [MPP client](https://github.com/multiplayerpiano/mpp-frontend-v1) with token-based authentication.
+This module is only meant for [MPP.net](https://multiplayerpiano.net), but it will work on any MPP site that uses token-based authentication in the same way as MPP.net.

-This module is not officially affiliated with MPPClone.
+This module is not officially affiliated with MPP.net.

 ## Usage